 Fishing for tunas and tuna-like species has considerable socio-economic importance.
-They require important investments and create considerable employment.
+This actively requires important investments and creates considerable employment.
 These fisheries continue to assure an average annual production on the order of 10,000 t in recent years.
 Catches in 2007 amounted to 12,585 t.